 Your build script xic-build from previous programming assignments should remain available.
 The expected behaviors of the build script are as defined in the previous assignment.
-The build script must be in the root directory your submission zip file.
-Problems within the test script from previous submissions should be fixed.
+The build script must be in the root directory of your submission zip file.